Roosevelt Historic District is roughly bounded by Portland and Fillmore Streets, Central and 7th Avenues, Phoenix, Arizona.

 ABOUT ROOSEVELT ROW ART’S DISTRICT (RoRo)

 Roosevelt Row Artist’s Districts is all about culture and art in downtown Phoenix beginning at 7th Avenue and extends east to 16th Street.
 On the north side it begins at Interstate 10 and extends south to Fillmore Street.
-Additionally, It’s nationally known for its arts and cultural events, award-winning restaurants, galleries, boutiques and live music and is also home to artist live and work, gallery and studio spaces.
+Additionally, It’s nationally known for its arts and cultural events, award-winning restaurants, galleries, boutiques and live music.
+And, it’s also home to artist live and work, gallery and studio spaces.

 Urban Lifestyle In Downtown Phoenix